 - Must be an active member of an organized volunteer fire department in Iowa.

-- Must meet the minimum training standards established by the Fire Service Training Bureau, a division of the Iowa Department of Public Safety.
+- Must meet the minimum training standards established by the Fire Service Training Bureau, a division of the Iowa Department of Public Health.

-- A paid firefighter who volunteers for another fire department is eligible for the credit, effective January 1, 2014.
+- A paid firefighter who volunteers for another fire department is eligible for the credit.

 For Volunteer Emergency Medical Services Personnel: